Ask, Seek, Pray

 Thank you, Kingdom Builders, for your bold faith and overwhelming generosity.
 It is inspiring and nothing short of miraculous to see God do the impossible as we each do our part.
 This year, our goal is to raise $7.5 million dollars so that His name is known among the nations.

 As Kingdom Builders, our goal is to invest in missionaries, ministries, and organizations all around the world who are doing strategic work with those who need it most.
 They are reaching the lost, serving the poor, and changing the world.

-We give so that ALL may hear the Good News of Jesus.
+Now more than ever we give so that all may hear the Good News of Jesus.